Zone (band): Music

 Zone's music has been used in the 2003 Astro Boy series (opening theme, "True Blue" and second ending theme, "Tetsuwan Atomu: ballad version") and the Japanese release of Ice Age (theme song, "Hitoshizuku").

 "Shiroi Hana" was used as the theme song to Final Fantasy Tactics Advance in Japan.

 "Secret Base (Kimi ga Kureta Mono)" was covered and used as the ending theme to the anime Kyō no Go no Ni and Anohana: The Flower We Saw That Day by the voice actors of the respective anime.

-"Secret Base (Kimi ga Kureta Mono)" was covered by the Japanese band SCANDAL, who is currently under Sony Records.
-A music video of their version has also been made.
+"Secret Base (Kimi ga Kureta Mono)" was covered by the Japanese band SCANDAL.
+A music video of this version has also been made.